CLAPSTICKS | BILMA | WIRRI

 Australian Aboriginal Clap Sticks are a traditional instrument that Australian Aboriginal people use during ceremonies.
 These ceremonies are called ‘Corroborees’.
 Corroborees are a time to sing songs, dance and to celebrate.
 The clap sticks consist of two sticks crafted from various woods which are usually decorated with symbols, colours and designs symbolising a clan or tribe.
 The clap sticks are played by striking one against the other to provide particular rhythms.
 Clap sticks can be heard in accompany with a Yadiki, (didgeridoo) in corroborees being played by the Yadiki musicians.
 The clap sticks can be played by men, women and children.
 Clap sticks can also be used as a digging stick when searching for food and water.

-These Clapsticks are crafted within our Studio on Gumbaynggirr land, alongside the teachings of local Gumbaynggirr Artist Bernard Kelly Edwards.
-We use local Camphor branches we sustainably collect and seal the Clapsticks with a natural oil.
+These Clapsticks are crafted within our Studio on Gumbaynggir land, alongside the teachings of local Gumbaynggirr Artist Bernard Kelly Edwards.
+We use the beautiful Australian hardwood Tasmanian Oak and seal the Clapsticks with a natural oil.

 Welcome to the beautiful collaboration between local Gumbaynggirr Artist Bernard Kelly Edwards and Julie - owner and designer behind Let Them Play Toys.